-An average resting heart rate is anywhere from 60 to 100 beats per minute when you are calm, well-rested, and relaxing.
+An average resting heart rate is anywhere from 60 to 100 beats per minute when you are calm, well-rested, and relaxed.

 If you are spending too much time training at high intensities, your resting heart rate will be higher than usual.
 You’ll need to spend some time doing easy workouts to get that resting heart rate back down.

 On the other hand, if you are sick or overtired, your resting heart rate could be high, as well.
-In which case, you might just need a few days off the bike altogether.
+In this case, you might just need a few days off the bike altogether.